-What Is the Polypropylene (PP) Material, and What Are Its Purposes?
+What Is the Polypropylene (PP) injection molding Material ?

 |Dry||Usually unnecessary when properly stored|